While it’s known for its gorgeous coastline, high-end shopping, and general glamour, La Jolla restaurants are among the best in San Diego.

-Whether you’re looking for seafood, elevated Japanese fusion, trendy cafes, unbeatable ocean views, or an all-out fine dining experience, there’s something here for you.
-This list of best restaurants in La Jolla will not let you down.
+Whether you’re looking for seafood, elevated Japanese fusion, trendy cafes, unbeatable ocean views, Mexican, or an all-out fine dining experience, there’s something in my seaside community for you.

-George’s at the Cove
+1. George’s at the Cove

-La Jolla Village • California • $$ – $$$
+Village of La Jolla • California • $$ – $$$

-Ocean Terrace, on the top floor, has the best views and more casual dining (we love it for lunch with a view); Level2 is more of an upscale bar with outstanding craft cocktails and a happy hour; and on the bottom floor, California Modern offers a fine-dining menu including a chef’s tasting menu and the exclusive 12-14 course experience called TBL3 (reservations required as this privilege is for one table per night).
+Ocean Terrace, on the rooftop, has pretty ocean views and more casual dining (we love it for lunch with a view); Level2 is more of an upscale bar with outstanding craft cocktails and a happy hour; and on the bottom floor, California Modern offers a fine dining menu with an emphasis on tasting menus including the exclusive 12-14 course experience called TBL3 (reservations required as this privilege is for one table per night).

 Address: 1250 Prospect St, La Jolla, CA 92037

-The Marine Room
+2. The Marine Room

-La Jolla Shores • French/Seafood • $$$
+La Jolla Shores • California • $$$

 Address: 2000 Spindrift Dr, La Jolla, CA 92037